Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

-Table \ref{mmd_vs_ours_table} compares the overall performance of our approach and MMD in terms of some key metrics: smoothness cost (trajectory acceleration norm) and arc-length.
-Both approaches show similar average trajectory quality (smoothness cost, arc-length) and success-rate across 1000 different problem instances, each for 8, 16, and 32 robots.
+Table \ref{mmd_vs_ours_table} compares the overall performance of our approach and MMD in terms of the three metrics mentioned in Section \ref{metrics}.
+Both approaches achieve comparable average trajectory quality (smoothness cost, arc-length) and success rates across 1000 different problem instances, each for 8, 16, and 32 robots.
 However, the computation-time trends are strikingly different.
-The slow diffusion policy underlying MMD and computationally expensive conflict-search results in much higher computation time than our approach.
-For example, for the 8 robot scenario, our approach is an order of magnitude faster than MMD.
-This gap increases to $160$ times across the 32 robot planning instances.
+The slow diffusion policy underlying MMD and computationally expensive conflict-search results in substantially higher computation time than our approach.
+For example, in the 8-robot scenario, our approach is an order of magnitude faster than MMD, and the gap grows to $160$ times for the 32-robot planning instances.